kivra-thohut/forms_errands/README.md

 This will clone kivra_cli.

 ```
-make new ERRAND=salesdemo
+make new ERRAND=salesdemo \
+         CLIENT_ID=
+         CLIENT_SECRET=
+         API=
+         TENANT_KEY=
 cd errands/salesdemo
 ```

 This creates a new errand called salesdemo using the default template `basic`.
-Note that you need to be in this directory when running the scripts.

-This will create the directory `errands/salesdemo` along with everything you need to create a form template and send it out.
-Here is an overview of the files.

-## errands/salesdemo/create_form_template.sh
+`errands/salesdemo` contains various scripts for creating form templates, sending content with a form and collecting the responses.
+Below are the scripts with a description of what they do.

-This will create a form template using form_template.json.
+* `create_form_template.sh` - This creates the form template using form_template.json

-## errands/salesdemo/form_template.json

-This is the form template.
-Be sure to fill this out.

-## errands/salesdemo/content_with_form.json

-This is the content file.
-Be sure to add to it what you need.
+* `send_content_to_many.sh` - Sends the content to the users in the `ssn.csv` file.
+Be sure to configure `content_with_form.json` and place a `content.pdf` file in this directory.
-Note this is generated once `create_form_template.sh` is called.

-## errands/salesdemo/send_content.sh

-This sends out a content with form to the user.
-Move the PDF you wish to include to this directory and name it content.pdf.

-When running this it takes an SSN as the first parameter e.g. `send_content.sh XXXXXXXXXX`.
+* `collect_responses.sh` - Downloads all the responses.
+Insert custom processing logic in this script.
+A file called ` raw_forms_response.json` is created.
+This can be used by another script (e.g. Python) to process the response or for troubleshooting.

 **Note this runs in production so be tripple sure the SSN is correct before running this.**